What is it?

 -

-Zine Kiosk — La Sènia Amagada
+Fanzine kiosk — La Sènia Amagada

 A workshop to imagine other possible ecosystems by weaving relationships between ourselves, machines and living ecosystems.
 A collective exploration of what the world could look like after the disappearance of commercial internet. -

-In the workshop Speculative Circuit of the Mutant Reserve of Anoia (RMA), families and people of all ages design mutant creatures born from the transformations of the Calafou ecosystem and the Anoia basin — a landscape shaped by centuries of industrial impact.
-The creatures are then added to the Mutant Reserve through a geocaching activity via observatori.calafou.org.
+A transmedia speculative fiction project that explores the possible futures of our environment.
+Families and people of all ages design mutant beings resulting from the transformations of the ecosystem of Calafou and the Anoia Basin — a territory marked by centuries of industrial impact.
+The creatures created are incorporated into the Mutant Reserve through a geocaching activity.

 https://catastropic.cat -